neuralvis/elpa-mirror/stable-melpa/lisp-butt-mode-readme.txt

 - Activate the mode with {C-u M-x lisp-butt-mode RET}.
 - Deactivate the mode with {C-u -1 M-x lisp-butt-mode RET}.

+Unveil the full butt at the cursor temporarily with

     {M-x lisp-butt-unfontify}

-unveils the full butt at the cursor temporarily.

-The appearance can be configured to some extend.
+Some configuration is possible.
 See

     {M-x customize-group RET lisp-butt RET}

-See also the literate source file.
+See also the literate source file for modifying the whole thing.
 E.g. see https://gitlab.com/marcowahl/lisp-butt-mode.